insightsengineering/formatters/README.md

 remotes::install_github("insightsengineering/formatters")
 ```

-Note you might need to set your `GITHUB_PAT` environment variable in
+Note that you might need to set your `GITHUB_PAT` environment variable in
 order to be able to install from GitHub.

 Packaged releases (both those on CRAN and those between official CRAN